 Flexibility and agility

-Just as the core elements of B2B selling are constant, the changes at the margins can be fast and unpredictable.
+Just as the core elements of business to business selling are constant, the changes at the margins can be fast and unpredictable.
 Whilst you have the time to invest in the core competencies you must equally be agile and responsive to the marginal changes.
-It is the role of sales leadership to monitor trends and changes, use that knowledge to adapt systems and processes and feed the information to L&D to enable them to develop tools and learning to respond to the change.
+It is the role of sales leadership to monitor trends and changes, use that knowledge to adapt systems and processes and feed the information to Learning and Development to enable them to develop tools and learning to respond to the change.

 The newcomer filleth the eye

 It’s very easy to be seduced by the latest ‘revolutionary’ or ‘game-changing’ concepts, tools and models.
-When it comes to those rapid changes at the edges of B2B selling these ground-breaking solutions can give you the agility and flexibility you need.
+When it comes to those rapid changes at the edges of business to business selling these ground-breaking solutions can give you the agility and flexibility you need.

 However, as we’ve seen, product and service innovation are often minor or purely cosmetic.
-That’s true across every sector, including business development and L&D. The new game-changing methodology probably isn’t.
+That’s true across every sector, including business development and Learning and Development.
+The new game-changing methodology probably isn’t.
 It’s more likely to be a rehash of a previous model.

 Not so long ago a new solution was introduced with the usual fanfare of hyperbole.
 Shortly afterwards a peer review summed it up perfectly, “There are lots of ideas in this that are new and good.
 Sadly, the good ideas aren’t new, and the new ideas aren’t good.”